djpilot802/INTL-Webpage/script.md

 Thank you readers.

-Is anyone here in their first 90 days of sobriety?
+Is anyone here in their first 90 days of sobriety or attending this meeting for the first time?

->Pause for people to speak and to look for raised hands

-Is this anyone’s first time at this meeting?

 >Pause for people to speak and to look for raised hands